Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Twilight Tours (Ages 10+ Only)$20.00

 We purchased our wristbands after deciding on our add-ons.
-You can get a day pass or a season pass and both will allow you to see the alligator exhibits and show.
+You can get a day pass or a season pass, both of which allow you to see the alligator exhibits and show.
 Food and animal encounters are an additional fee.

 Tip: Follow Critchlow Alligator Sanctuary on Facebook to stay up to date with their current events and watch videos of the alligators.